 Here are some of the pros and cons of obtaining the Budapest Card (or any official city pass).

-- It can be a money saving tool: If you’re on a budget, having the Budapest CityPass could be a money saver, as many Budapest tourist attractions offers free admission or discounted price for pass holders.
+- It can save you money: If you’re on a budget, having the Budapest CityPass could be a money saver, as many major Budapest tourist attractions offers free admission or discounted price for pass holders.
 Strictly speaking, you will save money if you are planning on purchasing at least two full admissions and taking a few public transportation rides per day.

 - No worries about Budapest public transport: The Budapest City Card covers all major transportation within the city, including from the Budapest Airport to City center.

-- Someone else has helped you make your plans: Arriving here without knowledge of what to do in Budapest can be a daunting situation.
+- Ready-made plans: Arriving here without knowledge of what to do in Budapest can be a daunting situation.
 Like any official City Pass, it gives you a list of top attractions that you can do for free or discounted price.
 It basically makes what to do in Budapest an easier decision.

 - It can be restricting: To justify the cost, you may feel obligated to do as much as you can within the validity of your card.

-- What if you lose the card?: Although you can register your card online for protection by Budapest Tourism Office, it still can be a hassle to try to replace it.
+- What if you lose the card?: Although you can register your card online for protection by Budapest Tourism Office (see above), it still can be a hassle to try to replace it.